HakaiInstitute/hakai-ml-train/README.md

 # to re-attach the session and check progress, etc.
 screen -r
 ```

+#### Queuing multiple jobs
+If you have a lot of files to process, its much more convenient to be able to dynamically add them to a queue such that the processing happens
+sequentially and you don't need to supervise each segmentation run so you know when you can start the next job.
+The downloaded GitHub repo contains
+a toolset for doing just this in the "job_queue" directory.

+##### Processing jobs in the queue
+There is a script that is essentially a loop that checks the queue for new jobs, and processes them in the order they were submitted.
+This script is called `job_queue/run.py`.
+To start the queue, run `python run.py`.
+You may want to run this in a screen session so it doesn't get killed when you log out.
+See the "Long running jobs" section of this Readme
+for details on the screen util.

+##### Adding, removing, and manipulation of the job queue
+Also in the `job_queue` directory, there is another script called "job.py" useful for manipulating the job queue.
+Documentation for all of the functions available can be printed to the terminal using `python job.py --help`.

+The most important command for you is likely to be `python job.py add /path/to/in_image.tif /path/to/where/you/want/the/output.tif /path/to/the/weight/file`

+There are other commands to restart jobs, remove jobs, list jobs and the status, and mark jobs as complete.
+Use `python job.py --help` for all the details of each.

 #### Docker
 Docker simply creates a lightweight virtual Linux machine and then executes the script in it.
 This ensures consistency across environments.